Jay2645/Unreal-Google-Assistant/README.md

 * Use the `uobject.play_sound_at_location()` class to play sound rather than directly out of the computer's speakers.

+* (Tangentally related): Create a helper class which converts from Python structures (like the wave module) into Unreal structures (a USoundWave or a  USoundWaveProcedural).

 * Move microphone input onto a separate thread to stop it locking the game thread waiting for input

 * Allow activation of the Google Assistant by pressing a button

 * Expose common functions to Blueprint, allowing Blueprint access to the Google Assistant

+Feel free to fork and submit pull requests as needed, if there's any functionality you want to add.
+This is still very early in development, so there's a lot to do still before it's ready for prime-time.